Marty Stuart and his wife, Connie getting divorced?

 “But more than just beautiful music sprouted from that partnership.”

 "The two of them have an emotional bond because of their family friends," says the source.
 "Marty and Connie took things very slowly.
 They were crazy about each other as friends, but they hesitated to show their true feelings.
 Before they avoided photographers but now they happily pose for photos holding hands.
 They make a great couple, even if it is a little unorthodox."

-In spite of 19 years of an age gap and various traditional troubles, this strong going couple is a beautiful one and it makes everyone hopeful, makes you believe in love!
+In spite of 19 years of the age gap and various traditional troubles, this strong going couple is a beautiful one and it makes everyone hopeful, makes you believe in love!

 Stuart has been the host of The Marty Stuart Show, which features traditional country music.
 Stuart also happens to be quite a writer and has written articles and published photos of Country singers for various magazines.
 An accomplished lead singer, Marty also excels at background vocals and harmony, particularly in his gospel offerings.

 Between 1991 and 1992 Marty and Travis went on the road for the "No Hats" tour, referring to "hat acts," as every mainstream country singer was wearing a cowboy hat on stage.
 Despite having a massive fan following, Marty has had a very hard time finding follow-up commercial success.
 Stuart finally received commercial success after releasing his first album on MCA, Hillbilly Rock in 1990 when two songs from Hillbilly Rock became hits.
 The title track, "Hillbilly Rock," was his first Top Ten hit on the Country charts.
 The other song, "Western Girls," broke the Top 20.

 — Marty Stuart HQ (@martystuarthq) September 12, 2017

 Because of his hard work and dedication towards his career, Stuart has an estimated net worth of $8 million.